ibuybooks/haidut-collected-works/README.md

 <h3>📎 About:</h3>

 **Haidut Collected Works**
-*A Comprehensive Collection of Forum Posts, Replies, and Articles*
+*A Comprehensive Collection of Forum Posts, Replies, and Articles.*

 This project is a high-quality LuaLaTeX compilation of Haidut's forum posts, replies, and articles.